Parth310800/Indygo-Ridership-using-PowerBI/IndyGO_Readme.md

 ## Project Overview

-This project presents a dynamic and interactive Power BI dashboard developed to analyze and visualize ridership data for the IndyGo transit system. [cite\_start]Created in collaboration with IndyGo and the IU Luddy School of Informatics, Computing, and Engineering, this business intelligence tool transforms raw ridership data into actionable insights. [cite: 3]
+This project presents a dynamic and interactive Power BI dashboard developed to analyze and visualize ridership data for the IndyGo transit system.
+Created in collaboration with IndyGo and the IU Luddy School of Informatics, Computing, and Engineering, this business intelligence tool transforms raw ridership data into actionable insights.

-[cite\_start]The primary objective is to empower a diverse group of stakeholders—from transit planners and policymakers to the general public—with a data-driven platform for strategic decision-making, operational optimization, and enhanced public engagement. [cite: 12, 15, 17, 19, 21]
+The primary objective is to empower a diverse group of stakeholders—from transit planners and policymakers to the general public—with a data-driven platform for strategic decision-making, operational optimization, and enhanced public engagement.

   - **Live Dashboard Visualization:** [Link to your deployed Power BI dashboard]
   - [cite\_start]**Project Data & Assets:** [Link to your project data folder] [cite: 55]